Oloruntobi1/debsy/README.md

 # debsy

-Debsy is an awesome application.
+Debsy is an AWESOME application.